Rispo997/Product-Recognition-on-Store-Shelves/README.md

 * This repository implements two object detection algorithms based on SIFT

-### Requirements ###
+### Package equirements ###

-* Python 3
-* Numpy
-* OpenCV
+`Python version 3.9`
+`opencv-contrib version 4.4.0.44`
+`jupyter version 4.6`
+`numpy version 1.22.1`

 ### Overview ###
- * A project about object detection techniques based on computer vision.
+ A project about object detection techniques based on computer vision.
- * The algorithm can be deployed to identify query images contained inside a scene, the provided example shows an use case of product recognition on store shelves.
+ The algorithm can be deployed to identify query images contained inside a scene, the provided example shows an use case of product recognition on store shelves.
- * In order to work properly, the algorithm needs two inputs:
+ In order to work properly, the algorithm needs two inputs:
  * A scene image, containing the query(ies) to be found.
  * A query image, the image to be recognised.